The idea is born

 1923 – the foundations are laid

 The idea of an international police body was revived by Dr Johannes Schober, President of the Vienna Police.
 He convened the second International Criminal Police Congress in Vienna, Austria in 1923.
-It was attended by representatives from 19 other countries.
+It was attended by representatives from 20 countries.

 The participating countries were:

 On 7 September 1923, the meeting agreed to establish the International Criminal Police Commission (ICPC).

 The overall aim of the ICPC was to provide mutual assistance between police in different countries.
 Its structure and aims were documented in a series of Resolutions (available to download in the Related Documents below, in German and French).

 Among the main themes were: